wzeren/Displaced-Decay-Counter/README.md

 We develop a tool Displaced Decay Counter, **DDC**, for estimating the signal-event rates of different LLP models at various LHC far detectors.
 The input files can be LHEF, HepMC, or a CMND run card for Pythia8.
 It can be easily generalized to the cases of other collider types and detectors.
 One can also implement new detector's geometries in a straightforward manner into the code.

+## Paper

+An accompanying paper of this tool can be accessed at .
+Any user of the tool is strongly suggested to read the paper carefully first, before starting to test the tool.

 ## Compilation